US State Privacy Laws

 7. Enforcement Is Accelerating

 The Texas AG’s $1.4 billion Meta settlement and the CPPA’s expanding enforcement program demonstrate that state-level privacy enforcement has reached a level of financial consequence previously associated only with federal agencies or European DPAs.
-The expiration of cure periods in Colorado, Connecticut, Montana, and New Hampshire gives AGs immediate enforcement authority without the delay of a mandatory cure window.[12]
+The expiration of cure periods in Colorado, Connecticut, Montana, New Hampshire, and — as of January 31, 2026 — Minnesota gives AGs immediate enforcement authority without the delay of a mandatory cure window.
+Texas filed its first TDPSA enforcement action in January 2025 (Allstate/Arity geolocation case); California, Texas, Colorado, Connecticut, Maryland, Minnesota, Oregon, and New Jersey are expected to be the most active enforcement states in 2026.[12][32]